Bipolar Disorders treatment at Nightingale Hospital

 Our treatment approach for Bipolar

 Our approach to treating bipolar here at Nightingale Hospital London combines individualised treatment programmes with treatments based on current clinical evidence.
-There are two types of Bipolar treatment available: talking therapies and medication.
+There are two types of treatment option for bipolar disorder.

 Bipolar medication can be used to stabilise your mood and reduce the chances of relapse.